 • Machine Tool Short Term Training Part F - (91 Hours)

 • Machine Tool Short Term Training Part G- (91 Hours)

-Total tuition and fees for the seven parts is $6,999 for in-county students and includes all text and supplies.
-Training includes multiple National Institute of Metal Working Skills (NIMS) certifications upon successful completion of related modules.
+Total tuition and fees for the seven parts is $7,499 for in-county students and includes all text and supplies.
+Students have the opportunity to demonstrate proficiency through four certifications from the National Institute of Metal Working Skills (NIMS).
 NIMS tests may only be taken once.
-Completers are in a strong position to apply for entry level employment and then enter a machinist apprenticeship.
+Successful completion of each module / section is necessary to advance to the next module / section.
+Completers are in a strong position to apply for entry level employment and, once established, enter a machinist apprenticeship.

 Begin classes in early September (fall) or late January (winter).
 Students are required to attend a mandatory orientation at CCBC Catonsville.
 Fall orientations are in late July and early August.
 Winter orientations are in early December and early January.
 Please email Denise Bellamy at email@example.com or call 443-840-4712 to reserve a spot in an upcoming mandatory orientation.